rafaelmsales27/save-pic-teledyne-dalsa-camera/README.md

 - Save the image in a folder

 I am just starting with C# and conding in general so the code is not optmized neither clean by any means.
 Feel free to use it as you like and if I can help in anyway feel free to contact me via email (rafaelmsales27@gmail.com)
+Don't forget taht most of the code is provided by Teledyne DALSA.